top of page

 How to add the GA4 tracking ID to your Zendesk Guide settings

-If you used the previous Google Analytics version (which GA4 has now replaced), you can enter your Universal Analytics tracking ID in the Google Universal Analytics Tracking ID field.
+The previous version of Google Analytics 4 was called Universal Analytics.
+If you used it, you can enter your Universal Analytics tracking ID in the Google Universal Analytics Tracking ID field.

 This will allow you to gather new data via Google Analytics 4 and have access to the historical data at the same time.